kyle-t01/kyle-t01/README.md

 ## 🔭 Project Showcase
 ### **[Trivia Night! | A Kotlin, Spring Boot + WebSockets Project](https://github.com/kyle-t01/multiplayer_live_quiz)**

 Built a full stack real-time multiplayer quiz app using Kotlin, Spring Boot, and Web Sockets.
 Players join a lobby, then participate in timed quizzes with real-time score updates.
 The game loop and quiz timers were handled using Kotlin coroutines.
 App is containerised with Docker, and automatically deployed via a Jenkins CI/CD pipeline to an AWS EC2 instance when code has been commit.
-It uses Redis for backend coordination, and Kubernetes (Minikube) for horizontal scaling of WebSocket pods.
+It uses Redis for backend coordination, and Kubernetes (Minikube) for scaling of WebSocket pods.

 **Try it yourself here!**: [Trivia Night!](http://54.79.146.28/)